Adaptive vs. Responsive Web Design – Pros and Cons by Ian Pearson

 5. The amount of work

 Earlier on, we stated that adaptive web designs take longer to build, however, when it comes to the amount of work invested in a single version of the website, it’s more than clear that responsive design developers are at a clear disadvantage.
-In order to cover every scenario possible, responsive web designs have to be made with a solid HTML5 code, which takes a lot of skill, effort and dedication.
+In order to cover every scenario possible, responsive web designs from companies like Omaha web design have to be made with a solid HTML5 code, which takes a lot of skill, effort and dedication.
 Even then, you might have some trouble with older devices and legacy browsers (on the other hand, it’s not like this is adaptive website’s strong point either).

 As for the adaptive design, its greatest advantage is the fact that it provides users with a completely new experience for each device they use.
 After all, your customers want to see that they’re worth walking that extra mile for and this is where adaptive design shines.
 However, making six versions of your website (even if it’s the simplest layout there is) is a lot of work.
 Out of the two, the latter one is much more likely in need of some professional assistance.
 With the responsive design, you need a skilled coder, with adaptive, you most likely need a team.